 At a time when Islamaphobia has gripped many Western Christians, Paul-Gordon shows what Christians and Muslims have often been, and can today still be: in a ‘clasp’ rather than a ‘clash’ of civilizations.
 Never has a book like this been more timely, or more necessary.

-- William Dalrymple, historian & author (The Last Mughal and Return of a King)
+- William Dalrymple, historian & author (The Anarchy, The Last Mughal, Return of a King and The Anarchy)

 An important and exciting introduction to Mazhar Mallouhi’s life and teachings.
 I commend this book to all who wish to understand Islam.